 A minute may pass before the photocell responds to the darkened condition after power is applied.

-Note that the strobe is flashing at the nighttime intensity.
-The strobe does not flash if a red light system is used.
+• Note that the strobe is flashing at the red nighttime intensity.

 Remove the cover from the photocell and allow the unit to return to day operation.